Scattering by finely-layered obstacles: frequency-explicit bounds and homogenization: Preliminary results

 \bre[Bibliographic remarks on Morawetz-type identities for $\opL_{\MA,n}$] Multiplying $\Delta v$ by a derivative of $v$ goes back to Rellich \cite{Re:40, Re:43}, and multiplying $\nabla\cdot(\MA\gv)$ by a derivative of $v$ goes back to H\"ormander \cite{Ho:53} and Payne and Weinberger \cite{PaWe:58} (e.g., the identity \eqref{eq:morid1} with $\bZ= \bx$ and $n$, $\alpha$, and $\beta$ all equal zero appears as \cite[Equation 2.4]{PaWe:58}).

 In the context of the Helmholtz equation, the identity \eqref{eq:morid1} with $\MA=\MI$, $n= 1$, $\bx$ replaced by a general vector field, and $\alpha$ and $\beta$ replaced by general scalar fields was the heart of Morawetz's paper \cite{Mo:75} (following the earlier work \cite{Mo:61, MoLu:68}); hence why we call \eqref{eq:morid1} a ``Morawetz-type" identity.
-The identity \eqref{eq:morid1} with $\bZ=\bx$, $\MA$ variable, and $n= 1$ was used by Bloom in \cite{Bl:73}, and the identity \eqref{eq:morid1} with $\bZ=\bx$, $\MA=\MI$, and variable $n$ was used in Bloom and Kazarinoff in \cite{BlKa:77}.
-To our knowledge, the present paper is the first time that the identity \eqref{eq:morid1}, with $\MA, n,\bZ, \beta$, and $\alpha$ all variable, has appeared in the literature. \ere
+The identity \eqref{eq:morid1} with $\bZ=\bx$, $\MA$ variable, and $n= 1$ was used by Bloom in \cite{Bl:73}, and the identity \eqref{eq:morid1} with $\bZ=\bx$, $\MA=\MI$, and variable $n$ was used in Bloom and Kazarinoff in \cite{BlKa:77}. \ere

 \bre[The origin of the condition $(\MA)_{d \ell}=0$ for $\ell= 1,\ldots, d-1$ in Condition \ref{cond:1}] Our argument below requires that the term $2\Re\langle \MA\gv,\partial \bZ\,\gv\rangle$ be bounded below by a multiple of $|\partial_d v|^2$ when $\bZ= \be_d x_d$.
 Under this choice of $\bZ$, \beq 2\Re\big\langle \MA\gv,\partial \bZ\,\gv\big\rangle = 2 \Re\left\{\conj{\partial_d v}\left(\sum_{\ell=1}^d (\MA_{d\ell}) \partial_\ell v\right)\right\}, \eeq hence we impose that $(\MA)_{d \ell}=0$ for $\ell= 1,\ldots, d-1$. \ere